codemwnci/qrest/readme.md

 3. Create a new project, with a pom.xml similar to the below sample
 4. Create a new Java class, annotated with @Controller, with an initialiser block containing your routes, see example below
 5. Create an app.conf if you intend to use JWT / DB or a custom port / custom static file location
 6. Finally, run the application with `mvn exec:java`, all your Controllers on the classpath will automatically get picked up, and will be ready to roll!
-Point your browser http://localhost:9000/ to see.
+Point your browser at `http://localhost:9000/` to see.

         <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/xsd/maven-4.0.0.xsd">